-A chiminea is a small, freestanding, portable, outdoor fireplace that is open in the front, with a chimney on top.
-The chiminea (also spelled chimenea or chimnea) is now commonly used in gardens as a heat source, outdoor oven, and focal point.
+A chiminea is a small, freestanding, portable outdoor fireplace that is open in the front, with a chimney on top.
+The chiminea (also spelt chimenea or chimnea) is now commonly used in gardens as a heat source, outdoor oven, and focal point.
 They are decorative and charming additions to any garden.

 Where do Chimineas Originate from?